algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 #### Description

-For this project we need to use the software DOSBox [^5] which is a simulator of a MS-DOS environment.
+For this project we were asked to use the software DOSBox [^5] which is a simulator of a MS-DOS environment.

 #### Acceptance Criteria

-- Each system will have to use this software to play the game.
+- Each system will have to use this software to launch the final product.
-- The DOSBox emulator will be integrated into an installer, supplied when we will be going to bring out this game.
+- The DOSBox emulator will be integrated into an installer, which will be supplied when the final product will be launched.

 ### 2. Pac-Man

 #### Description

-We need to create a game which contains the same mechanics of gameplay than the game Pac-Man, since the copyrights are no longer a problem, we could use the same sprites and musics.
+We need to create a game which contains the same mechanics of gameplay than the game Pac-Man, since the copyrights are no longer a problem, we can use the same sprites and musics.

 ##### Acceptance Criteria

-- The game must be complete with no issue, crash, bug or glitch during all the user experience.
+- The game must be complete with no issues, crashs, bugs or glitchs during all the user's experience.

 #### 2.1 Main menu
-The main menu is the menu you land on when you launch the game.
-It allows the player to choose to play, to change his controls in the settings.
+The main menu is the first page that you land on when you launch the game.
+This page allows the player to either play or to access to the settings.

 #### 2.2 Start
-The game starts and the player can play until he loses all his lives.
+Once the game starts, the player will be able to play until he loses all his lives.

 #### 2.3 Game over
-If the player loses all his lives, it's game over, then he comes back to the main menu.
+If the player loses all his lives, he will be redirected to the main menu.

 #### 2.4 "Control" menu as the settings
-The settings are accessible from the main menu, it must to change the player's key binds as he would like.
+The settings will be accessible from the main menu, it will allows to customise the player's key binds.

 #### 2.5 Credits
 The credits are accessible from the main menu, they serve to credit the people who worked on the project, from close or far.